JMayrbaeurl/opendigitaltwins-assetadminstrationshell/Documentation/GraphQuerying.md

 # Querying the Azure Digital Twins graph

+> **_NOTE:_**  All queries shown below are based on the ['Standard AAS Samples'](../Sample/Std%20AAS%20Samples%20(8)%20ADT%20Explorer%20Export.json) sample.
+Just create a new Azure Digital Twin instance and import the file with ADT Explorer.

 Using the Asset Administration shell Metamodel ontology to model assets in Azure Digital Twins can lead to quite complex graphs.
 E.g. the standard sample ['01_Festo'](https://admin-shell-io.com/samples/aasx/01_Festo.aasx) looks like the following in
 [Azure Digital Twins Explorer](https://docs.microsoft.com/en-us/samples/azure-samples/digital-twins-explorer/digital-twins-explorer/):